Hankintailmoitukset/hilma-api/endpoints/avpendpoints.md

 Note that all read endpoints have rate limits in use and the endpoints should be used in moderation.

+For error handling for read endpoints, see [Error Handling](https://github.com/Hankintailmoitukset/hilma-api/blob/master/endpoints/errorhandling.md)

 For API reference to read single EForms notice, see [Read EForms Notice](https://hns-hilma-test-apim.developer.azure-api.net/api-details#api=avp-read-eforms-api&operation=get-external-read-v1-notice-noticeid).
 (Sign in required)

-For API reference to read multiple EForms notices, see [Read EForms Notice](https://hns-hilma-test-apim.developer.azure-api.net/api-details#api=avp-read-eforms-api&operation=get-external-read-v1-notices).
+For API reference to read multiple EForms notices, see [Read EForms Notices](https://hns-hilma-test-apim.developer.azure-api.net/api-details#api=avp-read-eforms-api&operation=get-external-read-v1-notices).
 (Sign in required)

-For API reference to read single non-EForms notice, see [Read EForms Notice](https://hns-hilma-test-apim.developer.azure-api.net/api-details#api=avp-read-notice-api&operation=get-api-avp-notices-noticeid).
+For API reference to read single non-EForms notice, see [Read Notice](https://hns-hilma-test-apim.developer.azure-api.net/api-details#api=avp-read-notice-api&operation=get-api-avp-notices-noticeid).
 (Sign in required)

 EForms full notice is provided as Base64 encoded EForms XML document.
 For more information on the structure, see [EForms SDK](https://github.com/OP-TED/eForms-SDK)